Passengers with reduced mobility

 Bus network There are buses with a folding ramp for ease of access on all our routes.
 All buses (except those on routes 35/45 and part of route 42) are standard or articulated buses and can be lowered at the kerb of the bus stop.

 The use of this folding ramp is possible at most stops.
 These stops are identified with a blue wheelchair symbol either on the pole or on the stop’s sign itself.
 To help you plan your journey in advance, you can find the relevant leaflet here (in german) with all the information you need about the folding ramp capability of BVB stops.
-This brochure is continuously being updated (current version: june 2022).
+This brochure is continuously being updated (current version: april 2024).
 You can also get the leaflet at our Customer Centre at Barfüsserplatz (Barfi) or from your Driver.

 Passengers with a rollator